 QUT leads a number of biologically-inspired robotics projects, ranging from modelling of the neural processes in animal and human brains underlying navigation, to modelling the behaviour of animals such as ants, rodents and birds in flight.
 By modelling these creatures, we are able to lead the way to better and more dynamic robots.

-The current projects are being funded by the Australian Research Council, the Asian Office of Aerospace Research and Development and by industry including Boeing.
+The projects are funded by the Australian Research Council, the Asian Office of Aerospace Research and Development (US Air Force) and Defence Science Technology Australia.

 Australian Research Council Future Fellowship Scheme FT140101229